0x2bc/Joystream/OKR1_OKR2.md

 ### Prerequisites

-Install a script that every 10 minutes run Helios and save the output to the  following file.
+Install a script that every 10 minutes run Helios and save the output.

 This output will be used as an entry point for OKR 1, OKR 2 measurements.